cornelisp/PeopleDatabase/README.md

 ## Usage

-Once the application is running, you can use the CRUD operations to manage the people in the database.
-You can also search, sort, and filter the people in the database.
+Once everything is running, you can use the CRUD operations to manage the people in the database.
+I suggest testing functionality with tests before running the program, then you can use available operations such as finding by id, deleting multiple people, counting and more.

 ## Contributing